 This review usually takes 20 minutes or less to complete.
 During the review, you may ask any questions about your medications or health conditions.
 The health care provider may offer ways to help you manage your health and get the most out of your medications.
 If more information is needed, the health care provider may contact your prescriber.

 At the end of the review, the health care provider will provide you with a summary of what you discussed.
 The summary will include the following:

-- Medication Action Plan.
+- Recommended To Do List.
 Your plan may include suggestions for you and your prescriber to discuss during your next visit

 during your review.
 You can keep this list and share it with your prescribers

-- Here is a blank copy of the Personal Medication List for tracking your medications
+- Here is a blank copy of the Medication List for tracking your medications

 Who will contact me about completing the review?

 You may receive a call from a pharmacy where you recently filled one or more of your prescriptions.
 You can choose to complete the review in person or over the phone.